-The Indiana Broadband Office acknowledges that a wide range of community anchor institutions exist, and that the IBO is unlikely to have identified every CAI that meets the criteria established above.
-The Indiana Broadband Office encourages the public, community organizations, and other groups to review the criteria provided here and the list of community anchor institutions published with Volume 1 during the public comment process.
-The IBO will utilize feedback received during the public comment period to ensure that its definition of community anchor institutions is complete and that as many eligible CAIs have been identified as possible.
+The Indiana Broadband Office acknowledges that a wide range of community anchor institutions exist and that the IBO is unlikely to have identified every CAI that meets the criteria established above.
+The Indiana Broadband Office encourages the public and permissible challenger groups to review the criteria provided here and the list of community anchor institutions published during the State Challenge Process to identify if any additional locations should be added.